elohimgv/audio-programming-in-chuck/README.md

 // open soundfile
 filename => mySound.read;
 // Find number of samples
-// .sample() is like .cap(), to go through and array,
+// .sample() is like .cap(), to go through
-// but to work with samples
-mySound.samples() => int numSamples;
+// an array, but to work with samples mySound.samples() => int numSamples;

 // infinite loop